artomweb/cassetteCover/README.md

 # Cassette Cover generator

-A simple Web App that generates Cassette Cover artwork for a given Spotify Playlist or Album.
+A simple Web App that generates Cassette Cover J-cards for a given Spotify Playlist or Album.

 ## See example: